 (FEB 18 - MAR 3, 2013) Beginning Feb 18, 2013, Motoi will begin work on an ambitious Saltwork, entitled "Floating Garden," directly on the floor of the Morrison Atrium at Mint Museum Uptown.

-(SEP 1 - NOV 9) The Mint is inviting the public and the tens of thousands of visitors preparing to travel to the city for the Democratic National Convention to participate in a one-of-a-kind election taking place within the walls of Mint Museum Uptown.
+(SEP 1 - NOV 9, 2012) The Mint invited the public and the tens of thousands of visitors who traveled to the city for the Democratic National Convention to participate in a one-of-a-kind election taking place within the walls of Mint Museum Uptown.

 The Mint Museum is proud to partner with the Arts & Science Council to inspire members and supporters to give back and support the Mint’s most important endeavors.